jemorriso/.dotfiles/README.md

 ### Saturday, March 11, 2023
 Migrate as many apps as possible to brew cask.
 Did not do `postgres.app` as homebrew is not the recommended way to install postgres

+### Thursday, March 23, 2023
+fun times trying to pin supercollider and deal with homebrew packages.
+Pinned supercollider using [homebrew-cask-upgrade](https://github.com/buo/homebrew-cask-upgrade) but when I run `brew upgrade` it ignores the pin.
+So then I was doing `brew install <package list>`, but that caused `brew bundle dump` to output those packages since they were explicitly installed, which I don't want.

+There is [no way to mark packages as automatically installed](https://github.com/Homebrew/brew/issues/10754).
+For some reason `brew bundle cleanup --force` did not work, even after deleting those packages from the brew file.
+There is also [no way to remove a package from brew bundle](https://github.com/Homebrew/homebrew-bundle/issues/818)

+The way to go is go into each package's `INSTALL_RECEIPT.json` file and change `installed_on_request` to false.
+Then run `brew bundle dump` and those packages no longer appear.

+Will need to deal with supercollider separately 😁